Linaro/lava/doc/v2/growing_your_lab.rst

 * Be conservative and allow your lab to continue growing, slowly.
 Compare your plans with existing instances and :ref:`talk to us <getting_support>` about your plans before making commitments.

+* If a worker starts struggling when test jobs start close together, it is time to provide at least one more worker.
+Watch for workers which need to use swap or other indications of high load.
+In the short term, admins may choose to take devices offline to manage spikes in load on workers but every such incident should raise the priority of adding more workers to the instance.
+LAVA test jobs can involve a lot of I/O, particularly in the deploy stage.
+A worker with devices which typically run lots of small, fast test jobs will be beneficial for CI but will run at a higher load than a worker with devices which run fewer, longer test jobs.
+Consider which devices are attached to which worker when balancing the load across the instance.

 .. index:: geographic locations